django/django-box/README.md

 Setup the initial directory layout:

-    (host) $ mkdir djangocore
-    (host) $ cd djangocore
+    (host) $ cd projects
-    (host) $ git clone git@github.com:django/django.git  # or replace django/django.git by <your username>/django.git if you have your own fork
+    (host) $ git clone git@github.com:django/django.git
-    (host) $ git clone git@github.com:jphalip/djangocore-box.git
+    (host) $ git clone git@github.com:django/django-box.git
-    (host) $ mkdir sandbox

 Then, either:

 * If you have not already downloaded the box file separately, then run the following commands to boot the machine.

-        (host) $ cd djangocore-box
+        (host) $ cd django-box
         (host) $ vagrant up

-  This will automatically download the VM, which is about _1GB_ in size (be warned if you have a low bandwitdh Internet connection) and then boot it up.
+  This will automatically download the VM, which is about _1.5GB_ in size (be warned if you have a low bandwitdh Internet connection) and then boot it up.
-  The download will only occur the first time you run `vagrant up`.
-Every subsequent times, it will just boot the VM, which only takes about 30 seconds.
+  The download will only occur the first time you run `vagrant up`, as the image is saved.

-* Or, if you have already downloaded the box file separately (say, for example someone gave it to you via a flash drive), then run the following command in order to import the box into vagrant and boot up the VM:
+* Or, if you have already downloaded the box file separately, then run the following command in order to import the box into vagrant and boot up the VM:

-        (host) $ vagrant box add djangocore-box-1.1 path/to/your/local/copy/of/djangocore-box-1.1.box
+        (host) $ vagrant box add django-box-1.10 path/to/django-box-1.10.box
-        (host) $ cd djangocore-box
+        (host) $ cd django-box
         (host) $ vagrant up

   `vagrant box add` will copy the box file to `~/.vagrant.d/boxes`, so you may